 Green Cleaning Program Online Training

 New York State Office of General Services (OGS) offers online training courses to facility managers, school administrators, educators, parents, and citizens.
 These courses provide a wealth of free information and tools to promote adoption of effective green cleaning practices, leading to healthier indoor environments.
-You can access these courses by visiting the OGS Green Cleaning Program online training (leaves DEC's website).
+You can access these courses by visiting the OGS Green Cleaning Program online training.

 Other Resources